 SO back to the drawing board.
 I remembered seeing a hook up on one of Pauline Kenny’s Buying Luggage and Travel Accessories page demonstrating how to connect two rolling suitcases piggy-back style.
 I’m still not sure exactly how that is done but it obviously can be done and so I am going to figure it out.
 There must be some sort of strap I can purchase to hook up the 2 bags.
 I don't know what the solution for the train station stairs would be however with 2 wheeled bags.
 I guess I could put the one with the backpack straps on my back just for the stairs.
 Traveling isn't as easy as it was 10 years ago when I was much younger and in better shape.

 After more searching online yesterday and today, I have again narrowed it down to 3 choices.
 My criteria is a bag that will not be denied as proper carry on size and a bag that is light and will not easily tip over.

 Info on the bag: 5 lbs , 10 oz, 17.5 x 14 x 7.5 in, no info on cu inches.
 The two front pockets are sort of goofy looking and probably pretty useless but otherwise the bag seems like a possibility.

-I am leaning towards the Hovercraft although I like the Tarmac also and the Baggallini is the cheapest.
+I am leaning towards the Hovercraft although I like the Tarmac but the Baggallini is the cheapest.
 I wish I could find these bags here to check them out.
 There are only a few luggage stores on the island and none sell Eagle Creek bags and I don't think any sell the Baggallini bags.
-Hopefully I will make a decision soon so that I will have enough time to have the bag shipped (with any luck with free shipping - without that special asterisk that says in the tiniest print that Hawaii and Alaska are excluded).
+I need to make a decision soon so that I will have enough time to have the bag shipped (hopefully with free shipping).

 Any opinions on the choices above or other suggestions??